As the old saying goes: “Speed costs – how fast do you want to go?”

 The Policar and Slot.it models are certainly much closer to the Scalextric ethos of producing scale models with plenty of detail.
 The Policar 1970s F1 cars are as detailed as their Scalextric counterparts and – in my opinion – the Policar Lotus 72 is a more accurate model.
 They also have the far superior Policar motor and drivetrain, giving plenty of authentic rear-end drift and a car that’s fast and handles well without a traction magnet.

-Some of the Slot.it cars are a little stretched and out of scale, but it’s not as pronounced as the NSR models.
+The Slot.it cars are rarely stretched or out of scale.
 The Lola B12/80 below (available here: https://www.jadlamracingmodels.com/slot-it-lola-12-80-no-27-american-le-mans-series-mid-ohio-2012-1-32-ca39d/) is very much a scale model, yet the performance is still there in bucket loads.
 The lightweight Slot.it body shells carry lots of pleasing detail – and many a Slot.it car has pride of place in a collector’s display cabinet as well as in a racer’s pit box.
 In many ways, a Policar or Slot.it model seems more familiar to a Scalextric fan than an NSR – and the cost is closer too.
 However, NSR fans would argue that their big price tag is worth it.
 Don’t forget Jadlam’s price match guarantee and free 48 hour tracked delivery.

 How do you race them?